-Exception Reports Generates and sends a report to ADTRAN or the configured email recipients whenever the application is not operating properly.
-Diagnostic Notifications Sends diagnostic notifications to specified email addresses.
-Port Auditing Specifies how frequently you want to test idle ports.
+- Exception Reports Generates and sends a report to ADTRAN or the configured email recipients whenever the application is not operating properly.
+A detailed error report, if enabled, can be included with the exception report.
+This detailed error report is the contents of the error report file generated when an exception occurs in NetVanta UC Server.
+The maximum file size of the detailed error report can also be configured. - Diagnostic Notifications Sends diagnostic notifications to specified email addresses.

+• Port Auditing - Specifies how frequently you want to test idle ports.
 If a port is faulty, it is reset and returned to idle status.